camelaissani/frontexpress/README.md

 app.get('/example/a', h3);
 ```

-A response to a GET request on path (/example/a) displays:
+On navigation on path /example/a, the browser console displays the following:

 ```
 h1!